 2013 Nissan Frontier Review

-Critics say the 2013 Nissan Frontier is held back by some cheap interior materials and a cramped back seat, but reviewers say its capable engines and composed ride make it a compact pickup truck worthy of consideration.
+Reviewers say the 2013 Nissan Frontier is held back by some cheap interior materials and a cramped back seat, but its capable engines and composed ride make it a compact pickup truck worthy of consideration.

 - "Still, the Frontier is a solid choice for those who don't need or want the bulk of a full-size pickup." -- Consumer Guide

 - "The 2013 Nissan Frontier is a top pick in the midsize pickup segment thanks to its brawny nature, relatively nimble handling and innovative features." -- Edmunds

 - "The Frontier makes a great alternative to a full-size truck.
 It is ideal for hauling everything from mulch to motorbikes, and feels solid on road or off.
 With a stronger V6 engine than the Tacoma and features like a navigation/infotainment system, spray-on bedliner and Nissan's Utili-track tie-down system, the 2013 Frontier remains one of the finest mid-size trucks we've seen in recent years." -- Kelley Blue Book

 Other Trucks to Consider

 Reviewers say the Toyota Tacoma has a spacious and comfortable back seat in its crew cab model, which they don’t say about the Frontier crew cab.
 Like the Frontier, the Tacoma is praised for its powerful V6 option and simple, straightforward interior.

 If passenger space is a priority for you, the crew cab-only Honda Ridgeline is worth consideration.
 While it can’t tow quite as much as the Frontier, it earns good safety and reliability scores, and reviewers like its unique tailgate that opens either down or swings to one side, as well as its lockable in-bed trunk.